gabrielecanepa/webpack-boilerplate/README.md

 yarn start
 ```

-To lint all your JavaScript and SCSS files:
+To lint all your JavaScript and CSS/SCSS files:

 ```bash
 yarn lint
 ```

-To build your application:
+To build your static files:

 ```bash
 yarn build
 ```

-To deploy the built files to the `gh-pages` branch on your GitHub repository:
+To push the built files to the `gh-pages` branch and deploy on [GitHub Pages](https://pages.github.com):

 ```bash
 yarn deploy